Federal Lands Permitting

 Program Overview

-Public lands encompass forty-six percent of the North Coast Region.
-National Forest System (NFS) lands, administered by the United States Forest Service (USFS), comprise ninety percent of these public lands.
-The remaining ten percent is administered by the Bureau of Land Management, National Park Service, United States Fish and Wildfire Service, and the Bureau of Reclamation.
+Federal lands encompass forty-six percent of the North Coast Region.
+National Forest System (NFS) lands, administered by the United States Forest Service (USFS), comprise ninety percent of these federal lands.
+The remaining ten percent is administered by the Bureau of Land Management, National Park Service, United States Fish and Wildfire Service, the Bureau of Reclamation, and other Federal Agencies.

 The 2015 Federal Waiver and associated United States Forest Service Monitoring and Reporting Program (USFS MRP) rely on existing federal best management practices (BMPs), restoration programs, and monitoring protocols to demonstrate compliance with water quality standards.
 Federal agencies are required to actively address legacy sediment sites within project areas to demonstrate reasonable progress towards TMDL implementation and protection of water quality.
 TMDL implementation on federal lands includes: legacy sediment site inventories; prioritization and site treatment; retention of natural shade within designated riparian zones; and implementation of BMPs and project specific on-the-ground prescriptions designed to meet the BMPs.